Fourier-Mukai partners of Enriques and bielliptic surfaces in positive characteristic: Twisted sheaves

 \subsection{Determinants}

 In this section we discuss the determinant of a perfect complex of twisted sheaves, using the gerbe definition of twisted sheaves.
-Fix a $\G$-gerbe $\ms X\to X$ for some closed subgroup $\G\subset\G_m$.
+For some closed subgroup $\G\subset\G_m$, with dual group $\widehat \G:=\Hom(\G,\G_m)$, fix a $\G$-gerbe $\ms X\to X$.
 Let $\Pic(\ms X)$ be the group of invertible sheaves on $\X$.
 The decomposition \eqref{decomp} shows the elements of $\Pic(\ms X)$ must have pure weight and hence there is a natural map taking a sheaf to its character:

 Since the group law on $\widehat \G$ is determined by tensoring characters together, this morphism is a group homomorphism.

 \begin{lem} Given a perfect complex $P\in D^{(a)}(\ms Y)$ of rank $r$, the determinant sheaf $\det(P)$ lies in $\Pic^{(ra)}(\ms Y)\subset\Pic(\ms Y)$. \end{lem} \begin{proof} It suffices to prove this after passing to a geometric fiber of $\ms Y\to Y$, so we may assume that $\ms Y=\B\G_{K}$ for some algebraically closed field $K$.
 A perfect complex of $a$-fold twisted sheaves of rank $r$ is then identified with a graded $\G$-representation that has graded rank $r$ and whose underlying $\G$-representation is isotypic of type $a$.
 Since the determinant is computed as the alternating tensor product of the wedge powers of the factors, we see that the type of the determinant is precisely $ra$, as desired. \end{proof}